antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 ### Turning off just a single rule

 If there is a specific warning that you believe is not applicable to your codebase you can use an editorconfig file to turn it off for your codebase.
-You can do this by either setting the severity of the warning to ‘none’ from the error list.
+You can do this by either setting the severity of the warning to 'none' from the error list.

 ![Set Severity From Error List](SetSeverityFromErrorList.png)

-Or by selecting “none” from the lightbulb menu where the warning appears in the editor
+Or by selecting "none" from the lightbulb menu where the warning appears in the editor

 ![Set Severity From Lightbulb](SetSeverityFromLightbulb.png)

 ### Turning off a single instance of a warning

 If you want a warning to be on almost all the time and only suppress it in a few instances you can use the lightbulb menu to either: